adrien2p/medusa-extender/documentation/02-api-documentation.md

 Here, we are listening to the product creation, and before the entity is inserted into the database, we are retrieving the `loggedInUser` through the container and attach the `store_id` to the product entity.

+> NOTE: If the number of listener reach the limit, you can control that through `eventEmitter.setMaxListeners()`
+> Too learn more about it you can find the doc [here](https://nodejs.org/api/events.html#emittersetmaxlistenersn)

 ## Utilities :wrench: